-You can see that performance royalties are definitely a special royalty type.
+Performance royalties are definitely a special type of royalty.
 You earn performance royalties from public broadcasts of your music on certain key platforms with big, high-volume audiences.
-Some of the uses listed above are big-time stuff.
 Getting your music on terrestrial radio is a matter unto itself.
-Pandora heavily curates their music and not all artists have the privilege of getting their music on Pandora.
-Just because you’re selling your music via a digital distributor like Symphonic doesn’t necessarily mean you’re earning performance royalties from your PRO.
-But you can do some extra work so that you can increase your chances of earning them in several different ways.
+Spotify heavily curates their music and not all artists have the privilege of getting their music on Spotify.

-In the most basic sense, you have to hustle to market your music and gain traction for it on as many public platforms as possible – in other words, your music can’t just sit there on iTunes waiting for someone to buy it.
-In order to get performance royalties, you have to market your music to these larger-scale platforms for broadcasts of your music.
+In the most basic sense, you have to hustle to market your music and gain traction for it on as many public platforms as possible – in other words, your music can’t just sit there.
+In order to get performance royalties, you have to market your music to larger-scale platforms for broadcasts of your music.

 Live Performances & Turning In Your Set Lists

-For ASCAP, it’s ASCAP OnStage.
-If you’re an ASCAP member, definitely check out this page for more information: http://www.ascap.com/onstage/ Also read the OnStage FAQs: http://www.ascap.com/members/onstage/onstage-faqs.aspx.
+(For ASCAP, it’s ASCAP OnStage.
+If you’re an ASCAP member, check out this page for more information.)

 For BMI, it’s BMI Live.
-If you’re a BMI affiliate, check out their FAQ page here to get more information on how to submit your set lists: http://www.bmi.com/faq/category/bmi_live.
+If you’re a BMI affiliate, check out their FAQ page to get more information on how to submit your set lists.

 Tips for Getting Your Music Played in Stores, Restaurants, Hotels & More

-The good news is that Symphonic has established a comprehensive licensing program that involves not just film/TV/commercial synchronization licensing, but also background music/business music licensing.
+Symphonic has established a comprehensive licensing program that involves not just film/TV/commercial synchronization licensing, but also background music/business music licensing.
 We’ve established partnerships with Eos Music and the world’s largest branding company for background music, Mood Media.
 Mood Media houses such major business licensing brands as Muzak and DMX.
 These companies control the music you hear when you go shopping at department stores, retail stores, head to fast-food joints, spas, shopping malls, restaurants, pharmacies… you name it.
-Getting your music in the hands of these companies’ music curators means your music will be heard by business and people within those businesses worldwide.
+Getting your music in the hands of these companies’ music curators means your music will be heard by people within those businesses worldwide.
 Every time your music is played in the background, you earn a performance royalty.
-For more information about this, check out our article. (link to http://symphonicdistribution.com/how-to-get-your-music-in-stores-restaurants-hotels-more/#.UzmTarx2f8c)